 Unfortunately, if you refuse, they might not hire you.
 While this practice used to be geared solely towards people in the financial sector, it is becoming more and more common across the board.

-Debt collectors will pull your credit to find addresses and try to check up on you.
+Debt collection agencies will pull your credit to find addresses and try to check up on you.
 They might try to evaluate your assets to see if they can sue you.
 The legality of this is different in different states and should always be questioned.
 Don’t assume that a collection agency automatically has this right.

 Sometimes your credit score can affect your ability to rent a condo, house, or apartment.
 Landlords have a right to view your credit as a measure of your ability to pay your rent.